SlenderStone/MessageHandler.Documentation/api/variables.md

 ### Notes

 **Authorization:** Before you can view another account's variables, it must authorize you to do so, because variables may often contain personal information.
+This authorization will be allocated during deployment to the owner account of the environment that you are deploying to.
+This allows the target environment to query your variables during the deployment phase.